theriley106/Internship_Compensation/scripts/tempREADME2.md

-[OFFICIAL] Salary Sharing thread for INTERNS :: December, 2018 : cscareerquestions```
+Salary Sharing thread for INTERNS :: December, 2018 ```

 ## University of Alabama